RyanMillerC/exam-study-guide/AWS-Solutions-Architect-Associate.md

 * Transfer Acceleration is good for gigabyte/terabyte uploads from all over the world
 * Put CloudFront in front of S3 for simple static web hosting
 * Presigned URLs with expiry dates can prevent abuse from hotlinking to S3 resources
+* Event notification destinations for S3 buckets are: Lambda, SNS, and SQS (Does not support SES)
+* Endpoint policy can be used to create a trusted connection from a trusted VPC to trusted S3 buckets
+* To host a static website, your bucket name and DNS name must match
+* Passing `x-amz-server-side-encryption` header will use server-side encryption

 ## SageMaker

 * SageMaker has a different savings plan than the compute savings plan

+## Security Hub

+* Single pane of glass for security alerts from security related AWS services

-## Sheild
+## Shield

-* Sheild Advanced has a dedicated team to respond to attacks
+* Shield Advanced has a dedicated team to respond to attacks

 ## SNS